GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `np.full(shape, value)` | Create a NumPy filled with `value` with the size of `shape`.  |

 ### NumPy Element
-While accessing elements of NumPy array is similar to Python's iterable object, but its syntax is different:
+While accessing elements in a NumPy array is similar to Python's iterable object, but its syntax is different:

 ```python
 import numpy as np